image bio

 Other Causes

 It’s important to note that hair loss during and after pregnancy should appear as uniform thinning.
-If you are noticing specific patches of hair or more dramatic balding, there may be something else going on.
+If you are noticing specific patches of thinning hair or more dramatic balding, there may be something else going on.

 If you’ve recently been wearing your hair in tight hairstyles or had certain beauty treatments, you may have traction alopecia, or hair loss due to inflammation of the follicles.
 This occurs due to the physical stress of certain hair products, treatments, and styles and can lead to hair shedding and loss.
 This can become permanent if the follicles scar, so it’s important to stop these practices as soon as you have any concern for this.

-Genetic or autoimmune conditions like androgenetic alopecia (male pattern baldness) or alopecia areata can also affect pregnant patients.
-Androgenetic alopecia is mediated by DHT (the more potent form of testosterone) and is caused by a shorter growth phase and a longer time between shedding hair and new growth.
+Genetic or autoimmune conditions like androgenetic alopecia (male pattern baldness) or alopecia areata can also affect pregnant patients.5,6 Androgenetic alopecia is mediated by DHT (the more potent form of testosterone) and is caused by a shorter growth phase and a longer time between shedding hair and new growth.
 Alopecia areata is an autoimmune disorder in which the body attacks its own hair follicles.
 It usually presents as bald spots, which can appear anywhere on the body.
-There is no cure for alopecia areata, but certain treatments can help stop hair loss and increase growth.
+There is no cure for alopecia areata, but certain treatments can help stop hair loss and increase healthy hair growth.

-Tips for Managing Hair Loss in During Pregnancy
+Tips for Managing Hair Loss During Pregnancy

-For the most part, hair loss during and after pregnancy will resolve on its own, usually in about six to 12 months.
-Most of the time, conservative management is all that’s needed, especially since many of the options available to those experiencing postpartum hair loss (like Minoxidil, or Rogaine) are not considered safe in pregnancy.
+For the most part, hair loss during and after pregnancy will resolve on its own, usually in about six to 12 months.1 Most of the time, conservative management is all that’s needed, especially since many of the options available to those experiencing postpartum hair loss (like Minoxidil, or Rogaine) are not considered safe in pregnancy.

 In the case of medical conditions like hypothyroidism or iron deficiency anemia, working with your doctor to find a medication or supplements that will help normalize your levels should help kickstart the hair growth cycle.
 For other conditions like androgenic alopecia, treatments are not recommended during pregnancy.